Do Go On - 532 - Dashcon Failure

 I reckon he was answering a different question.

-You're still with us?
+You still with us?

 Yeah.

-He's a friend leading of it.
+He's a friend leading over.

 Do you want to leave?